nilearn/nilearn/doc/bibliography.rst

 General bibliography
 ====================

 The references below are arranged alphabetically by first author.
+You can download the bib file :download:`here <./references.bib>`.

 .. bibliography:: ./references.bib
    :all: